CATEGORY: GRASS VALLEY

 I grew up on a wheat ranch in Grass Valley, in the middle of Sherman County, in the middle of that part of the state of Oregon that borders the Colombia River.
-When I was young, all of Oregon that was east of the Cascade Mountains, which was three quarters of the state, was called “Eastern Oregon.”
+When I was young, the part of Oregon that was east of the Cascade Mountains, which was three quarters of the state, was called “Eastern Oregon.”
 It had a dryer climate and fewer people so it was all lumped together under one remote-sounding name, as if it were the Far East.
-Anybody who was anybody lived in the western part of the state where water for crops was free and came down almost continuously, from the big sprinkler system in the sky.
-The rain clouds wafting eastward from the Pacific Ocean, were stopped somewhat by the Coast Range, and then more than somewhat by the Cascade Mountains leaving everything east of the Cascades panting for water.
+Anybody who was anybody lived in the western part of the state where water for crops was free and came down almost continuously, from that big sprinkler system in the sky.
+The rain clouds wafting eastward from the Pacific Ocean, were stopped somewhat by the lowest mountains in the state, called the Coast Range–and then more than somewhat by the Cascade Mountains leaving everything east of the Cascades panting for water.
 Today there are more people east of those mountains than there used to be, and Sherman County is called North Central.

 In Sherman County, the cold winter winds came from the east.
 They swept down the eastern shaft of the Colombia River from the Bitterroot Mountains, spread out over the eastern Oregon plains and brought snow and ice and frozen toes.
 Some of the east wind swerved around and came into our north/south valley from the north, which perhaps accounted for all the utility buildings at the ranch being to the north of the house where they served as a wind-break.
 Perhaps.
 A certainty is that the main entry to the house faced south, the most pleasant direction all year, even in summer because it was shaded by trees.